clintcarter1999/JokesAPI/README.md

 	[https://nblumhardt.com/2019/10/serilog-in-aspnetcore-3/](https://nblumhardt.com/2019/10/serilog-in-aspnetcore-3/)

 ## Testing Considerations
-Manual testing using Postman is useful for quick testing of API.
+Manual testing using Postman and Swagger are useful for quick testing of API.
 However, it doesn't fit in the continuous integration pipeline.
 My goal is to understand the new Microsoft.AspNetCore.Mvc.Testing package.

 Quick Exerpt of the article referenced below:
 *"...The release of ASP.NET Core 2.1 introduced a handy new package in  [Microsoft.AspNetCore.Mvc.Testing](https://blogs.msdn.microsoft.com/webdev/2018/03/05/asp-net-core-2-1-0-preview1-functional-testing-of-mvc-applications).
 Its primary goal is streamlining end-to-end MVC and Web API testing by hosting the full web stack (database included) in memory while providing a client to test "from the outside in" by issuing http requests to our application.